harveyramer/harvey-ramer-blog/src/article/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 author: Harvey Ramer
 social_quote: Instead of collecting money, we had encouraging conversations with warm leads and ran too long on the slightest hint of interest they showed.
 description: >-
-  In May of 2018, I joined a small team focused on a goal: removing the pain from a complex process involving multiple stakeholders.
-Despite the startup's failure, I learned three important lessons.
+  I learned these three important lessons when I lost my job at a startup.
 tags:
   - business
 ---